rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^referral]: If you know anyone with genetics training, I would appreciate if you asked them these questions and referred them to me.

-[^gene_genome]: I cannot remember where exactly that I saw this, but in a research paper, I observe "genome editing (a.k.a gene-editing)".

 [^DNA_book]: Rosenberg, Eugene.
 It's in Your DNA: From Discovery to Structure, Function and Role in Evolution, Cancer and Aging.
 Academic Press, 2017. <br><br> Note that I am citing this definition from Chapter 10: Genetic Engineering of this book.

 [^questions-gene-editing]: I asked these questions, as well as the one in the section on gene-editing ethics and governance, without having read much on gene-editing.
 Given this, the questions I ask may not be the most important considerations for the biology, technology, ethics, and governance of gene-editing.
 I did not go back and revise these questions after learning more about gene-editing.
 Any considerations for revisions would be appreciated.